This article will guide you through the step-by-step process to charge the Di2 for 10, 11, and 12-speed groupsets.

 - A full charge will take around 1.5 hours, depending on your battery level.

 - Remove the battery from the charger and reinstall it back onto the bike.

 This applies to 10-speed (R7970 / R6770) 11-speed (R9150 / R9000 / R8000 / R6870) and 10-speed Shimano Di2 rear derailleurs.

 How long does it take to charge the battery to full?

-Depending on your battery level, it will take around 1.5 hours (AC adapter) to 3 hours (computer USB port) for a full charge.
+Depending on your battery level, a full charge will take around 1.5 hours (AC adapter) to 3 hours (computer USB port).